BitBagCommerce/BitBagBible/README.md

     and search for `File and Code Templates`.
 PHP Class Doc Comment, PHP File Header, PHP Interface Doc Comment are those templates that should at least be customized.

-11. Always use [BitBag Coding Standard library](https://github.com/BitBagCommerce/coding-standard) for code cleanup.
-    Also use PHPStan on level 8 wherever it's possible.
-It's included in [BitBag Coding Standard library](https://github.com/BitBagCommerce/coding-standard).
-    Both ECS and PHPStan should be included in the CI process.

-12. For any point not included in the current section please follow the https://mnapoli.fr/approaching-coding-style-rationally/ tips.
+12. For any point not included in the current section and the PSR rules please consider the https://mnapoli.fr/approaching-coding-style-rationally/ tips (as very valuable propositions).

+13. If you consider any changes in your project, please discuss it with your team and if decided to do so, please do this in project-level.

 ## General

 0. No `/.idea` and other local config files in `.gitignore`.
 Put them into a global gitignore file, read more on https://help.github.com/articles/ignoring-files/#create-a-global-gitignore.

-1. We are working on *NIX systems.
-We don't like Windows nor are we solving its existence goal and other problems related to code and application.
+1. All side-effect files (or directories) from project dependencies should be put into project `.gitignore` file.

+2. For project development we require *NIX system kernel (for working with Git, servers, maintaining Symfony application etc.).
+We require from you working on Windows (WSL only) / MacOS / Ubuntu.

-2. Code that is not documented doesn't exist.
-Writing documentation of a bundle/plugin/project is part of the development process.
+3. Code that is not documented doesn't exist.
+Writing documentation of a bundle/plugin/project is part of the                     # TODO development process.
 Remember that in the end, someone else is going to use your code who might not know each part of it.
    This also applies to writing GitHub repository descriptions, basic composer package information, etc.